mfranzke/datalist-polyfill/README.md

 Supported by Christian, Johannes and Michael / @mischah.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.6.2 - 2017/06/28
+Optimized the behavior to select the entries within the polyfilling `select[multiple]` on using the up and down arrow keys from the polyfilled `input[list]`.

 ### Version 1.6.1 - 2017/06/16
 Introduced speaking variables for the different keycodes.
 And implemented some feedback by flow.
 As well as additional code simplifications.